alxmancilla/finops-demo/README.md

 ## Usage

-To run the application and launch the interactive chatbot UI and dashboard:
+To run the application and launch the interactive chatbot UI and dashboard (Gradio):

 ```sh
 python src/main.py